herveleclerc/katacoda/challenge-linux/assets/hints.md

 ## Task 3, Hint 1

-The apt package manager is not reporting poppler-utils is installed.
+The expected `az-resource-group.txt` file has not been created yet.

 ## Task 3, Hint 2

-The `pdf2text` utility is not appearing in the `whereis` $PATH.

-## Task 3, Hint 3

-The expected `streetcar.txt` file has not been created yet.

-## Task 3, Hint 4

-The `streetcar.txt` file does not contain the expect text from the script found in the PDF.
-Did you use pdf2text to fill the text file?
+The `az-resource-group.txt` file does not contain the expected data.

-## Task 3, Hint 5

-The expected `stella.properties` file has not been created yet.

-## Task 3, Hint 6

-The `stella.properties` file does not have a setting for `stella=`.

-## Task 3, Hint 7

-The `stella.properties` file does not have a setting for `stella_exclamation=`.

-## Task 3, Hint 8

-The `stella.properties` file does not have the correct value for `stella=?`.

-## Task 3, Hint 9

-The `stella.properties` file does not have the correct value for `stella_exclamation=?`.
+Don't forget to output of the `az` command in a file named `az-resource-group.txt`

 ---

 ## Task 4, Hint 1